DHTMLX/gantt-docs/data/api/gantt_getwbscode.md

 	returns the WBS code (the outline number) of a task

 @params:
-- task		object		the object of a task
+- task		Task		the object of a task

 @returns:
 - wbs_code		string		the WBS code of the task in the gantt